 Fight Your Cold With Sleep

 Research published in SLEEP found that those that sleep 6 or fewer hours every night are 4 times more likely to catch a common cold when exposed to the virus.
 This indicates that a lack of sleep not only affects our cognitive abilities but also our physical health as well!

-Dr. Aric Prather explained, “Short sleep was more important than any other factor in predicting subjects’ likelihood of catching cold.
-It didn’t matter how old people were, their stress levels, their race, education or income.
+Dr. Aric Prather explained, “Short sleep was more important than any other factor in predicting subjects’ likelihood of catching a cold.
+It didn’t matter how old people were, their stress levels, their race, education, or income.
 It didn’t matter if they were a smoker.
 With all those things taken into account, statistically sleep still carried the day.”

 The New Rules On Sleep: How much do you need?

 Loyola University recently published some statistics on how much sleep we all should get per night.
 While there have been government regulations out for a while, they updated these regulations to include people of all ages and the latest research.

 Neuroendocrinologist Dr. Lydia DonCarlos explained, “We still have a great deal to learn about the function of sleep.
 We know it’s restorative and important for memory consolidation.
 But we don’t know the details of what the function of sleep is, even though it is how we spend one-third of our lives.”
 Here are the latest recommendations from an expert panel at the National Sleep Foundation:

 - 0-3 months: 14-17 hours each day (previously 12-18).